HarishKumar097/test-package/README.md

 console.log("Live Stream Details:", getLiveStreamById);
 ```

-#### Update Live Stream
+#### Update Live Stream:

 Use the `updateLiveStream` method to update a live stream's configuration.
-Replace `streamId` with the stream's ID and pass the fields you want to update.
-For more details, refer to the [Update Live Stream](https://docs.fastpix.io/reference/update-live-stream) API documentation.
+Provide the `streamId` of the stream and specify the fields you want to update.
+For more details, refer to the [Update a stream](https://docs.fastpix.io/reference/update-live-stream) API documentation.

 ```javascript
 const updateLiveStreamRequest = {